Modelling and analysis

 - Elastic-plastic analysis with plastic hinges (referred to below as the 'elastic-plastic method')

 - Non-linear plastic analysis considering the partial plastification of members in plastic zones.
 This method is not generally used in commercial portal frame design

 - Rigid plastic analysis neglecting the elastic behaviour between hinges.

 The approach to analysis in BS EN 1993-1-1 is to presuppose that second-order effects need to be allowed for in the design except under special circumstances when the second-order effects are small enough to be ignored.

 Haunches are frequently provided at the eaves and apex connections of a portal frame.
-Typically analysis software does not have the facility to use a 'tapered element'.
-In such cases it is acceptable to model tapered members as a series of uniform prismatic elements.
+Typical general analysis software does not have the facility to use a 'tapered element'.
+In such cases it is recommended to model tapered members as a series of uniform prismatic elements.
 The assumption that the neutral axis remains at the centre line of the rafter and does not descend towards the haunch is safe, since it tends to overestimate both the compression in the bottom flange, and the shear.